Jobkeeper and COVID-19 resources: where can businesses find help?

 Boosting cash-flow for employers

-The government confirmed they will provide up to $100,000 back to eligible small and medium-sized businesses, and not-for-profits (including charities) that employ people, with a minimum payment of $20,000.
+The Australian Government confirmed they will provide up to $100,000 back to eligible small and medium-sized businesses, and not-for-profits (including charities) that employ people, with a minimum payment of $20,000.

 The eligibility includes businesses with an aggregated annual turnover under $50 million and who employ workers.

 To support small businesses impacted by the new lockdowns, the government will be issuing one-off grants to eligible Victorian businesses under the Business Support Fund – Expansion program.
 This includes:

 - $10,000 for employing businesses in metropolitan Melbourne and Mitchell Shire in recognition of spending longer under restrictions

 - $5,000 for employing businesses in regional local government areas (except Mitchell Shire)